 I’m often asked about pressure management in seating and specifically in relation to the cushions.
-There is a lot of incorrect information out there in terms of pressure management and cushions, so I wanted to write this blog to outline some of the challenges around this issue and provide some evidence-based solutions.
+There is a lot of incorrect information out there in terms of pressure management and cushions, so I wanted to write an article to outline some of the challenges around this issue and provide some evidence-based solutions.

-In considering pressure management for a patient at risk of pressure injuries, wounds or skin redness, traditionally two things have been utilised in response -
+When considering pressure management for a patient at risk of pressure injuries, pressure ulcers, wounds or skin redness (sometimes referred to as bed sores) traditionally two things have been utilised in response:

 - A specialist mattress or therapeutic surface such as an air alternating or low air loss mattress.